 The Data sources function is available to administrators and those users with the role Manage datasources.
-Data sources is found in the left-hand side pane, under Administration.
+Data sources is found in the left-hand side pane, or on the top right toolbar depending on the chosen orientation, under Administration.
 The data sources function allows you to connect your processes to external data sources like SharePoint, Salesforce or SAP.

 Connecting your data sources in this way allows real-time scalability, so as your organisation and data grows, the processes created in Kianda will continue to operate with these data sources, providing sustainable, flexible growth.